ConorMcClain/conormcclain.github.io/README.md

 ![Screenshot 2025-04-29 200328](https://github.com/user-attachments/assets/db0bac8d-f2a6-47c6-b45c-6311ee76960d)

-This is a console application that I created!
+- This is a console application that I created!
 It was inspired by the Oregon Trail game and Dungeons and Dragons.
-You the player are able to choose to explore a randomly generated list of locations with NPCs and experience different events along the way!
+- You the player are able to choose to explore a randomly generated list of locations with NPCs and experience different events along the way!

 ## Wayward Horizons WPF (C# Adventure Game GUI)
 - [Wayward Horizon Playthrough :)](https://youtu.be/TbiOTwhuNVU)

-- description
+- This is a GUI of the console application I created!
+- There were some changes with the gameplay for optimization and functionality in a GUI format but the core gameplay is still the same!

 ## Substitution Cypher
 - This a cypher applicaiton!
 It utilizes both the substition an the caesar/shift cypher to encrpit and decript messages.